mdjubaer12/ML-Based-Decision-Support-for-Rice-Cultivation-Suitability-in-Bangladesh/README.md

 ## Empowering Farmers with AI-Driven Weather Insights for Rice Cultivation in Bangladesh 🌧️

-*Predicting Daily Rice Suitability with Machine Learning and Real-Time Weather Data*
+*Predicting Daily Rice Suitability with Machine Learning and Real-Time Weather Data in Bangladesh*

 ---